notnarb/LOLScrub/README.md

 Run the image linking the previously created 'urf2015db' as the mongo host and 'ambo' as the riotambassador host

 > sudo docker run --link urf2015db:mongo --link ambo:riotambassador matchlookup

+# Quering the database

+Looks a little silly, but here's a quick command to query the database to see if it's working

+>$ sudo docker run -it --link urf2015db:mongo mongo mongo mongo/urfday
+> MongoDB shell version: 3.0.1
+> connecting to: mongo/urfday
+> Welcome to the MongoDB shell.
+> ...
+> > db.matches.count()
+> 54133
+> >

+run the 'mongo' container starting with the 'mongo' command and access the database at 'mongo/urfday' (mongo being the link set up between this instance and a container